1nm/kdpd/README.md

 2. Go to [KidsDiary](https://kidsdiary.jp/) and login with your account.

-3. Navigate to the notification page, click on a notice (e.g. Weekly Photos), you will see a button `Download All $N Photos` where `$N` is the number of the photos on that page.
+3. Navigate to the notification page, click on a notice (e.g. Weekly Photos).
+If there are photos in the notice, you will see a button `Download All $N Photos` where `$N` is the number of the photos.

 4. Click the button, a zip archive of the photos will be downloaded soon.

    <img src="https://user-images.githubusercontent.com/1180083/131385829-90791534-ffcf-4c29-bdda-c18619bcb384.png" width=480>